IntroCSCI/colorvisionproject-rmendez6/README.md

 ### File Input and Output

 !!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!
+I used input/output files by having the user answer a couple questions throughout the program and giving the user the results at the end in a file called results.txt.
+For example, I asked for the users file input when I asked "Hi, what is your first name?:" and it was saved to the output file called result.txt.
+I also asked the user "What is your last name?:" and it was saved to the output file callws results.txt.
+Other examples include, "How old are you?:" and "Do you wear glasses?(Y/N): and "Welcome, would you like to turn on colorblind settings?(Yes or NO)."
+The users file input is saved to results.txt and shown to the user at the end of the program in the results.txt file.